 As the title suggests, Mickelson’s presentation was about how to get money from the executive management to run an internal CX practice and turn an organization into a customer-centric one.
 The MoneyGram International CX team used a two-pronged approach to achieve this:

 Raise Awareness about Gaps & Opportunities

-Firstly, they raised awareness about the gaps and opportunities by engaging executives, showing them, instead of telling them.
-This was done by implementing a monthly executive forum, where they did various activities to open their eyes to the customer experience.
+Firstly, they raised awareness about the gaps and opportunities.
+They engaged executives, showing them, instead of telling them.
+This was done by implementing a monthly executive forum.
+In these forums, they did various activities to open their eyes to the customer experience.
 Some of the activities included:

 - Identify what the customer experience should be.
 In this process, the CX team found that the customer experience goals were not consistent.
 In addition, different groups were working to achieve different things (e.g. most frictionless, cheapest, WOW-factor producing, etc.).

 - Identify all the customer touch points, which yielded many more than expected.
 In addition, executives conducted actual money transfer transactions and reported back on their experience.

 - Review of the online customer experience on a newly launched platform.
 As a result, the team discovered that it was not developed with the customer in mind.

 - Review of the processes in place for key customer pain points to identify areas of improvement.